mahdouglass/torchandwait/src/pages/index.md

   description: A "Wait" is an archaic term for a town guard.
 So come take a break
     with us during your campaigns and find out what we've been doing.
 Lay aside your torch and rest for a bit.
 Perhaps you'll enjoy a story or two.
-description: "Roleplaying games focus on the interaction between players, including the game master.
+description: "One of the appeals of roleplaying games is the focus on the interaction between players.
 For me, this has been an opportunity to engage with old friends and meet new ones.
 Building worlds and exploring the depth of vocabulary as I attempt to create a dynamic setting of characters has allowed me to explore new avenues of growth. "
 intro: